douglasF5/alfajor-ds-algos-scratchpad/insertion-sort/README.md

-## About
+# About

-- One of the ways for implementing insertion sort algorithm with JavaScript
+- Insertion sort algorithm with TypeScript

 ## Resources